felipefelixluca/space-site-v1/README.md

 Portfolio: https://jp.pinterest.com/felipefelixluca/

 All the content in this project is destined for a job application.
+Except the video shown in the top of the page, all the content was designed by me.

 Theme: Space Shooter.
 Post application: Web Designer.